 The salads grown on the farm all go into the fresh market

 Sheep.
 We have three different breeds of sheep mainly because of the availability of types of grazing.
-Suffolk X is our largest breed and these need good grass.
-The Cheviots and Black Welsh Mountain breeds survive on much poorer grazing.
+Suffolk X is our predominant breed and Black Welsh Mountain breeds survive on much poorer grazing.
 We breed our own replacements but any male lambs or those females which we don’t need for breeding are sold for meat production.
 Like the meat sales from the cows, we use as much as we can in the Hunger Hut otherwise we sell to local butchers.

 Livery Yard.
 We have a livery yard on the farm which provides a livery service on a DIY basis.
 Every horse has its own stable, grazing field and hay and straw provided.
 If an owner requires help to look after their horse then we can provide whatever service is required.
 We have a number of off roads available for use as well two all-weather menages and a horse walker amongst the facilities in this top class yard.

-We have about 10% of the farmers growing crops for the environment.
+10% of our farm grows crops for the environment.
 We have field margins – some of which have permissive public access – that are sown with grasses and flowering plants that provide pollen and nectar for many insects such as bees, butterflies, hoverflies and other pollinating species.

 We have areas of the farm we have reinstated grass to provide habitat suitable for birds and mammals that prefer wetland areas.

 We have specific areas that are sown with a range of plants that provide winter feeding opportunities for particularly small birds that might otherwise struggle to find food over the winter.

 We also have other areas that we have left uncropped to develop their own plants and grasses.

 All these areas need to be managed as part of the environmental scheme we are in.